ISTEQ-BV/tracing/README.md

 - To preserve maximum information in a crash, the library writes events immediately to the file.
 This also allows watching the trace file while the program still runs.
 - Writing to the file is synchronised by virtue of using C functions, such as `fprintf`.
-- The library makes two syscalls for every event: one `clock_gettime` and one `write`.
+- On recent `linux` and `glibc`, the library makes one or two syscalls per every event:
+    - possibly one `futex` call if tracing from multiple threads with contention
+    - and always one `write` call
+- On older systems, it may also make a `clock_gettime` syscall per event.

 Therefore:
 - Do not use this library in the inner loops.